The curriculum in the Co-operation Phase (Year 5 - Year 8) at Almondbury Community School is based on the development of key skills and knowledge.

-Numeracy: Our numeracy planning has a clear progressing from year to year.
-To allow consistency and improved progress Big Maths as a support for planning has been introduced.
+Numeracy: Our numeracy planning has clear progression from year to year.
+To allow consistency and improved progress, Big Maths as a support for planning has been introduced.
 The scheme was introduced in April 2012 and gives clear steps and support for teaching and learning mental and written mathematics strategies.

 Topic: Every 8 weeks a new topic theme is introduced, combining learning objectives from the National Curriculum to develop knowledge and skills.
 Where possible this is done in a cross curricular approach to enhance links between Science, Art, DT, History and Geography.